BAMresearch/aRTist-handbook/source/tools-attenuation-data.rst

 Attenuation Data
 ================

-The **AttenuationViewer** shows the attenuation-coefficient as a function of the radiation's energy (:numref:`tools-attenuation1`).
+The **AttenuationViewer** shows a plot of the attenuation coefficient as a function of the radiation's energy (:numref:`tools-attenuation1`) in the tab *Graph*.
 It consists of different graphs:

 * photo effect (blue graph)
-* incoherent scattering (red graph)
+* incoherent/Compton scattering (red graph)
-* coherent scattering (green graph)
+* coherent/Rayleigh scattering (green graph)
 * pair production (violet graph)
-* total (black graph)
+* total, sum of the above attenuation coefficients (black graph)

+In the tab *Text* the corresponding data are shown in text format.

-|16x16_document-save-as|: The displayed data can be saved in tabulated, or graphical form.
+|16x16_document-save-as|: The displayed data can be saved in tabulated or graphical form.
+The following formats are available: TXT, EPS, and PDF.

+In the row above the tab *Graph* or *Text* the actual chosen paramaters are shown:

+* Material: With the drop-down menue any material can be chosen from the list of available materials.
+If the material is changed, the attenuation coefficients will be automatically recalculated.
+* Minimum energy [keV] and Maximum enrergy [keV] for which energy range the attenuation coefficients should be calculated.
+* Energy resolution [kev] gives the energy steps for which the attenuation coefficients should be calculated.
+* Log. spacing is recomended to be switched on.

+In the row below the tab *Graph* or *Text* it can be choosen how to show the graph, e.g., logarithmic or linear scale for the X and/or Y axis and if the grid should be shown or not.

 .. _tools-attenuation1:
 .. figure:: pictures/tools-attenuation1.png